Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 If programs for the different versions are not limited to the commands and functions available to the lowest-power version, separate directories for the programs may also be necessary to avoid "accidents".

 c.
-There is no safe way to allow single-user versions to operate in a network enviromnent; do not try it except in a completely private directory, and do not access any files of any type which may also be accessed by VP-Info Professional Network Edition or SharkBase
+There is no safe way to allow single-user versions to operate in a network enviromnent; do not try it except in a completely private directory, and do not access any files of any type which may also be accessed by SharkBase (SHARKNET.EXE)

 2. Running VP-Info Version 1 together with one or more of the following — SharkBase, SharkBase Network Edition, SR-Info, VP-Info Level 1, VP-Info Professional, or VP-Info Professional Network Edition -— on the same computer: